Robustly invariant sets in fibre contracting bundle flows: Errata Corrige to ``Smooth Anosov Flows: Correlation Spectra and Stability"

 Let us call $\tilde\cB^{p,q}$ the Banach spaces defined in \cite{BuL} (there called simply $\cB^{p,q}$).
 We define new norms exactly as before \cite[(2.3)]{BuL}, but with the set $\Sigma$ of admissible leaves as defined above.
 The new Banach spaces, that we call $\cB^{p,q}$, are then defined again as the closure of the smooth functions in such norms.

-As already noted, the set $\Sigma$ is contained in the old one (possibly with different parameters), moreover now the conclusions of \cite[Lemma~7.2]{BuL} hold.
+Note that new set $\Sigma$ is contained in the old one (possibly with different parameters), moreover now the conclusions of \cite[Lemma~7.2]{BuL} hold true (it is Lemma \ref{lem:partunity} of the previous section).
 This means that the proofs of \cite[Lemmata~4.1, 4.2, 4.3]{BuL} hold verbatim.
 Indeed the only problem in the published proofs was the lack of invariance of $\Sigma$ for small times.
-The results of \cite[Section 5]{BuL} are correct provided \cite[Section 4]{BuL} is correct.
-Since Theorem \ref{thm:7.2} holds true for an open set of dynamics, the perturbations results of \cite[Section 6]{BuL} hold true as well.

-The only problem left is then with \cite[Lemma 4.4]{BuL}, whose proof is based on \cite[Lemma 2.2]{BuL} (and in turn on \cite[Lemma 2.1]{GL}).
-The only use of \cite[Lemma 4.4]{BuL} in \cite{BuL} is to prove \cite[Lemma 4.5]{BuL}.
+Let us discuss in detail the situation.
+The results of \cite{BuL} are contained in \cite[Section 5, 6]{BuL}.
+The arguments in such sections rest on \cite[Section 7, 8]{BuL} which, in turn, rest on \cite[Lemma 2.2, Sections 3, 4]{BuL}.
+We have explained above how to modify the definition of the Banach space contained in \cite[Section 3]{BuL} while \cite[Lemma 2.2]{BuL} is used exclusively in \cite[Sections 4]{BuL}.
+In conclusion, \cite{BuL} is correct, provided \cite[Section 4]{BuL} is correct, that is if \cite[Lemmata 4.4, 4.5]{BuL} are correct.
+Since \cite[Lemma 4.5]{BuL} is a direct consequence of \cite[Lemma 4.4]{BuL}, we are left with the problem of checking the latter.
+The proof of \cite[Lemma 4.4]{BuL} rests on \cite[Lemma 2.2]{BuL} and, in turn, on \cite[Lemma 2.1]{GL}.
 Unfortunately, even though the space is only slightly different form the one in \cite{GL}, as far as we see \cite[Lemma 2.1]{GL} could be false in the present context.
 Indeed, the proof in \cite{GL} uses in a crucial way that in each chart the cone field is constant, a property that we no longer have.
-To overcome this obstacle we bypass \cite[Lemma 4.4]{BuL} and provide a direct proof of \cite[Lemma 4.5]{BuL} following the strategy in \cite{Li}.
+To overcome this obstacle we bypass \cite[Lemma 2.2]{BuL} and provide a direct proof of \cite[Lemma 4.4]{BuL} following the strategy in \cite{Li}.
+This provides a complete proof of the results in\cite{BuL}.

-\section{Quasi-compactness of the resolvent}
+\subsection{Quasi-compactness of the resolvent}